cvxr/CVX/doc/advanced.rst

 .. note::

   If you were referred to this web page by CVX's warning message: welcome!
-	Please read this section carefully
-	to fully understand why using functions like `log`, `exp', etc. within CVX models requires special care.
+  Please read this section carefully to fully understand why using functions like ``log``, ``exp``, etc. within CVX models requires special care.

 Prior to version 1.2, the functions ``exp``, ``log``, ``log_det``, and other functions from the exponential family could not be used within CVX.
-Unfortunately, CVX utilizes symmetric primal/dual solvers that simply cannot support those functions natively, and a variety of factors prevent us from incorporating other types of solvers into CVX.
+Unfortunately, CVX utilizes symmetric primal/dual solvers that simply cannot support those functions natively [4]_, and a variety of factors prevent us from incorporating other types of solvers into CVX.

 Nevertheless, support for these functions was requested quite frequently.